Student Driver – Don’t Start The Car !

 They are also less likely to teach them their own bad driving habits.

-Unfortunately they can be costly and may not be an option for you, in that case read on!
+Unfortunately professional driving lessons can be costly and may not be an option for you, if that’s the case read on!

-The mistake many of us make is to take the student driver out in the car, get out and say get in.
+The mistake many of us make is to take the student driver out in the car, and say get in.
 We then start rattling off instructions.

 Keep in mind the first time someone gets behind the wheel of a vehicle there is a lot of stress.

-Let your first lessons be in the vehicle in the driveway……no keys required
+Let your first lessons be in the vehicle in the driveway……no keys required, just listening and observing.

 Have the student driver sit in the drivers seat, you sit in the passenger seat.
 This will give them a feel for the car.